liveview-native/live_view_native/guides/common-features/render-patterns.md

 ## `render/1` function clauses

 The most common pattern that is often used throughout this guide is the function clause pattern.
-Each function clause matches on the `:layout`, allowing each platform to define its own UI:
+Each function clause matches on the `:format`, allowing each platform to define its own UI:

 ```elixir
 # lib/my_app_web/live/hello_live.ex